 Opioids: What you need to know:

-Prescription painkillers like opioids are a growing problem—both nationwide and right here in Vermont.
+Prescription opioid pain medications are a growing problem—both nationwide and right here in Vermont.
 In fact, over 72,000 people died from opioid misuse in the U.S. in 2017 alone.

 But what are opioids?